NWF Experts and Speakers Bureau

 National Wildlife Federation’s conservation work is focused in three major areas: confronting global warming; connecting people with nature by getting them outside; and safeguarding wildlife and restoring wildlife habitat.
 The organization has numerous experts in each of these areas who welcome the opportunity to share their knowledge and expertise through speaking engagements.

-If any of these individuals could make a contribution as a speaker at one of your upcoming meetings/conferences/workshops please contact Linda Argueta at ArguetaL@nwf.org.
+If any of these individuals could make a contribution as a speaker at one of your upcoming meetings/conferences/workshops please contact Casey Skeens at SkeensC@nwf.org.

 President and Chief Executive Officer

 Collin joined National Wildlife Federation as President and CEO on July 7, 2014.
 He comes to NWF from the state government of Delaware where he led the Deleware Department of Natural Resources and Environmental Control since 2009.